Weeks After Hurricane Maria, Puerto Rico Struggles To Turn On The Lights

 More than two weeks after Hurricane Maria made landfall on Puerto Rico, the island's power grid remains in shambles, and authorities say it will take months to fully restore electricity.

-Nearly 90 percent of the island is still without power, which means millions of people remain without electricity weeks after the storm, says José Román Morales, president of Puerto Rico's Energy Commission, which regulates the island's electric power authority.
+Nearly 90 percent of the island is still without power, which means millions of people remain without electricity weeks after the storm, says José H. Román Morales, president of Puerto Rico's Energy Commission, which regulates the island's electric power authority.

-In a news conference on Friday, Puerto Rico Gov. Ricardo Rosselló could not say when the power grid would be fully up and running.
+In a news conference on Friday, Puerto Rican Gov. Ricardo Rosselló could not say when the power grid would be fully up and running.

 "There is no estimated date right now," he said.
 "We have established, right at the beginning of this week, we want to have 10 percent of the energy generation in Puerto Rico.
 Now we're up to 10.6 percent.
 And our expectation is, within the next month, to have 25 percent."